adrianhopebailie/modal-window/explainer.md

 service can mean the user never returns... or returns to the wrong place or the state or scroll position is lost (leading to a loss of context for the end-user).

-## Goals
+## Requirements

 Provide a mechanism for websites to display a top-level browsing context that allows for short-lived cross-origin interactions.

-Initially identified requirements for such a UI component are:
+Initially identified requirements:

+1.  allows sites to indicate what they "handle".
 1.  acts as a top-level browsing context that displays third party content.
-2.  it's modal.
-3.  the abilty to position this browsing context at least relative to the top or bottom of the container window, and perhaps have the ability to visually expand/contract the context (or let the user expand it) - and the ability to go fullscreen.
+1.  the abilty to position this browsing context at least relative to the top or bottom of the container window, and perhaps have the ability to visually expand/contract the context (or let the user expand it) - and the ability to go fullscreen.
 The browsing context (not the opener) controls the dimensions.
-4.  the opener context needs to set the feature policy (e.g., allow web authn, camera access, credential management).
+1. Some means to limit what power features the context has access to (e.g., via feature policy).
-5.  the modal window API itself will be disabled in cross-origin iframes by default, except when explicitly enabled with feature policy, e.g., allow=”modal-window”.
+1.  disabled by default, except when explicitly enabled by the end-user.
-6.  the opener context must have a means to have a bi-directional communication channel (i.e., some means to post or stream messages back and forth).
+1.  the opener context must have a means to have a bi-directional communication channel (i.e., some means to post or stream messages back and forth).
-7. Both the opener context and the browsing context must have the ability to close the browsing context.
+1.  the ability to close the browsing context (user controlled? programmatically controlled?).
-8. Both the opener and the browsing context must only be available in a secure context.
+1. Only be available in a secure context.
-9. Only the origin indicated by the opener context should have the ability to message back to the opener context.
+1. Only the origin indicated by the opener context should have the ability to message back to the opener context.
-10. The API might need an ability to indicate the kind of service that's needed (e.g., "payment", "authentication", "share", "mixed?") in the future, but since the current implementations don’t do anything use-case specific from a UX perspective, there’s no product need for this feature yet.
+1. The ability to indicate the kind of service that's needed (e.g., "payment", "authentication", "share", "mixed?") - this may already by implied by an API call.
-11. only triggered by user activation.
+1. only triggered by user activation.
-12. modal window uses a separate browsing context group, which precludes synchronous DOM access, named access to each others' browsing context, etc.
+1. uses a separate browsing context group, which precludes synchronous DOM access, named access to each others' browsing context, etc.
-13. Only a slim interface with `postMessage()` can be used to communicate between the opener and the modal window.

 ## Existing Web Platform solutions